Northern Rivers

-Northern Rivers is the most north-easterly region of the Australian state of New South Wales, located between 590 and 820 km north of the state capital, Sydney, and encompasses the catchments and fertile valleys of the Clarence, Richmond, and Tweed rivers.
+Northern Rivers is the most northeasterly region of the Australian state of New South Wales, located between 590 and 820 km north of the state capital, Sydney, and encompasses the catchments and fertile valleys of the Clarence, Richmond, and Tweed rivers.
 It extends from Tweed Heads in the north (adjacent to the Queensland border) to the southern extent of the Clarence river catchment which lies between Grafton and Coffs Harbour, and includes the main towns of Tweed Heads, Byron Bay, Ballina, Kyogle, Lismore, Casino and Grafton.
 At its most northern point, the region is 102 km south-southeast of the Queensland capital, Brisbane.

 As with all regions of New South Wales, it has no official status, although state government department offices and local governments in the area work together for purposes such as tourism, education, water catchment management and waste management.
 This area has a mild, sub-tropical climate.
 Major industries are agriculture, fisheries, public services (particularly health) and tourism; the region is also popular for niche crops, hobby farmers, and retirees from life in the larger cities.

 Geography

-The Northern Rivers region is bounded by the Coral Sea to the east and the New England region to the west, where the Great Dividing Range forms a mountainous boundary.
+The Northern Rivers region is bounded by the Coral Sea and the Tasman Sea to the east and the New England region to the west, where the Great Dividing Range forms a mountainous boundary.
 To the north is the border between New South Wales and Queensland, where the Darling Downs are located to the north-west and South East Queensland directly to the north.
 The southern boundary is the Dorrigo ranges, which also mark the southern boundary for the Clarence River Basin.

 The defining characteristic of the region are the fertile valleys of the Clarence, Richmond and Tweed rivers and their sources, hence the region's name; and the region's white sandy beaches.

 Demography and area

 The following local government areas are contained within the region:

-The region is traversed by the Pacific Highway, Bruxner Highway, Clarence Way, Summerland Way and the North Coast Line which links Sydney to Brisbane, Queensland.
+The region is traversed by the Pacific Highway, Bruxner Highway, Clarence Way, Summerland Way and the North Coast railway line which links Sydney to Brisbane.